 There is no “official” designation or industry association that declares Lost Lantern, or anyone else in the United States, an independent bottler.
 In part that’s because, until very recently, there were no independent bottlers in the United States.
 Independent bottlers have existed for almost 200 years in Scotland, but they’re almost totally new to the United States.
 There is no clear blueprint for creating an independent bottler, let alone a license.
 Of course, we had to get an array of federal and state licenses to operate, but that’s true for anyone who makes or bottles spirits.

 So there’s nothing “official” on paper that makes Lost Lantern an independent bottler.
 Nevertheless, we are one.
-In fact, we think of ourselves as the first true independent bottler of American whiskey, or at least the first that focuses only on American whiskey.
+In fact, we think of ourselves as one of the first true independent bottlers of American whiskey.
 More on that later.

 That’s not to say we’re the first people to source American whiskey that we didn’t make.
 That isn’t new at all!
 Companies do it all the time.
 But sourcing whiskey is not the same thing as being an independent bottler.